How to Buy Discount San Diego Zoo Tickets: 18 Verified Deals (2026)

 Can I buy San Diego Zoo tickets at the gate?

 Yes.
-You can purchase admission at the ticket window at the full price.
+You can wait in line to purchase admission at the ticket window at the full price.

 Are San Diego Zoo tickets refundable?